grpc/proposal/A79-non-per-call-metrics-architecture.md

 There is a known issue with this approach.
 There are certain components like XdsClient instances that are not 1:1 to the channel but instead to the channel's target.
-(As per [A71: xDS Fallback](A71-xds-fallback.md) Multiple channels with the same xDS target will use the same XdsClient instance.)
-If there are multiple xDS enabled channels to the same target (with potentially different stats plugins), the XdsClient will use the stats plugins provided by the first channel created with that target while ignoring the stats plugins passed to the second client.
+(As per [A71: xDS Fallback](A71-xds-fallback.md) multiple channels with the same xDS target will use the same XdsClient instance.)
+If there are multiple xDS enabled channels to the same target (with potentially different stats plugins), the XdsClient will use the stats plugins provided by the first channel created with that target while ignoring the stats plugins passed to the second channel.

 Implementations can also choose to implement both approaches.